Francis Kinloch Huger

-Francis Kinloch Huger (September 17, 1773 – February 14, 1855), a trained physician and artillery officer, was a scion of the Huger family of South Carolina.
+Francis Kinloch Huger (September 17, 1773 – February 14, 1855), a medical doctor and artillery officer, was a scion of the Huger family of South Carolina.
 A member of the South Carolina House of Representatives and South Carolina Senate, he is best known for his leadership of a failed November 1794 attempt to rescue Lafayette from captivity during the wars surrounding the French Revolution.

 Early life

 Huger was born in Charleston on September 17, 1773.
 He was the son of Mary Esther (née Kinloch) Huger (1752–1822) and Benjamin Huger (1746-1779), who entertained the Marquis de Lafayette on the French officer's arrival in North America.
 Then a small boy, Francis became an intense admirer of Lafayette and followed his career closely as the statesman rose to lead his country during the early years of the French Revolution.
 Hard times came for Lafayette, though, and as a refugee from his native land he was taken prisoner by the empire of Austria.